rthefinder/usd1ball/README.md

 **Built with transparency.
 Driven by determinism.
 Powered by community.**

-**USD1BALL** - Because sometimes the best strategy is a simple, predictable loop.
+**usaball** - Because sometimes the best strategy is a simple, predictable loop.
 <img width="1024" height="1024" alt="Gemini_Generated_Image_qsepfeqsepfeqsep" src="https://github.com/user-attachments/assets/c392d672-b668-4613-93a9-4312eaa9a49a" />